 Scripture tells us these friendly beasts of burden hold an important place in God’s divine plan.
 Touching and grooming donkeys allows people to relax and feel a sense of nurturing and connection with God’s creation.
 They also remind us that our relationship with animals echoes the depths of our humanity.

-Donkeys represent the outcasts—“the least of these”—whom Christ calls us to welcome and protect.
+Donkeys represent the outcasts—“the least of these”—whom Christ calls everyone to welcome and protect.
 Donkeys are often misunderstood and underappreciated.
 When you spend time with them at the retreat center, we think you'll find they are humble, gentle, calm, and intelligent.
 A donkey might even put its head on your shoulder—the equivalent of a hug.

-Trinity Reteat Center rescued our donkeys from kill pens, where they were being sold for their hides.
+Trinity Retreat Center rescued our donkeys from kill pens, where they were being sold for their hides.
 The plight of the donkey is like that of the elephant and rhino, which are slaughtered around the world to serve the vanity of humans.
 In some parts of the world, donkeys are threatened because their skin is coveted for its use in cosmetics, sweets, and a popular anti-aging medicine.

 The rescue of donkeys embodies the retreat center’s mission to be a refuge for those who need peace, comfort, and healing on life’s journey.